Alexcmad/UnovaApi/README.md

 - Accepts a string for the username of the player whose profile you wish to view
 - If no argument is passed it will default to the user's profile
 - Returns a dictionary with the player information
+- Returns None if the username is not found

 client.view_team(username)
 - Accepts a string for the username of the player whose team you wish to view
 - If no argument is passed it will default to the user's profile
 - Returns a list of dictionaries each with a pokemon's information (Name, Level, Sprite)
+- Returns None if the username is not found

 client.battle_team()
 - Returns a list of a more detailed dictionary of the user's team.